avihu111/avihu111.github.io/_drafts/2020-01-10-theory-motivation.md

 ### How does theory help?

-In RL there are a few well known theoretical results to build on! (unlike DL).
+In RL there are a few well known theoretical results to build on!
 Examples.
 Convergence of VI.
 TD.
 Optimality of ...

 ### Evaluating our models